 The crystalline lens and accommodation

 Behind the aqueous fluid is the second lens system.
 It consists of a convex lens that is soft and pliable.
-The ciliary muscle is a circular ring of muscle that attaches all the way around the lens.
+The ciliary muscle7 is a circular ring of muscle8 that attaches all the way around the lens.
 This ciliary muscle can change the shape of the crystalline lens by stretching it at the edges.
 It is attached to the lens by zonules (ligament fibres that can be tight or loose).

 When you are looking at a near object, the lens needs to become more rounded at the central surface in order to focus the light rays.
-This ability to change focus for close-up objects is called accommodation.
+This ability to change focus for close-up objects is called accommodation9.

 Two totally opposite theories for accommodation